ahmednjifenjou/Pollution_level-Prediction/README.md

 # Aims

-Predict pollution level on day "t" using all the datas we have until day "t-1".
+The target was to predict pollution level on day "t" using all the data we have until day "t-1".
 We used a FFNN, Simple RNN and a LSTM and compared the Mean Absolute Error(MAE) and how they perform in predicting the pollution level.

 All the code and comments are done in the notebook in English